Evans-Junior/BankManagement/ReadMe.md

 ## Features

+- Merging two accounts to form a new account
 - Create bank accounts (generic `BankAccount`, `SavingsAccount`, and `CheckingAccount`).
 - Deposit money into accounts.
 - Withdraw money from accounts (with overdraft protection for checking accounts).